ijt/xylem_test/README.md

     python setup.py install
     popd

-The tests depend on xylem being initialized:
+The tests need some initialization to be done first:

     sudo xylem init
+    xylem update

-Now run the tests:
+Now you can run the tests:

     ./run_test test_*